TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 4/Ezekiel 4.1.md

 ---

-Thou also, son of man, take thee a tile, and lay it before thee, and portray upon it a city, even Jerusalem:
+You also, son of man, take a tile, and lay it before yourself, and portray on it a city, even Jerusalem: